-The following minimum data shall be entered in the Logbook for each submittal:
+The following minimum data shall be entered in the logbook for each submittal:

 - 1. Financial Project ID and State Project Number (if assigned). - 2.
 Submittal Number. - 3.
 Description of Submittal. - 4.
 Number of Sheets in the Submittal. - 5.
 Number of Pages of Calculations, in Reports, in Manuals, etc. - 6.
 Date Transmitted by Contractor to the Engineer of Record. - 7.
 Date Transmitted by Engineer of Record (when EOR is not the final reviewer) to the Final Review Office. - 8.
 Date Distributed by the Final Review Office to the Contractor. - 9.
-Date Transmitted by the Department's ACIA to the Final Review Office. - 10.
 Disposition as either "A" (Approved), "AN" (Approved as Noted), "R" (Resubmit) or "NA" (Not Approved).